Brunello/Git-Training/git-training.md

 > In SourceTree, if a `git fetch` returns any changes, you will see a red
 > circle over the "Pull" icon with the number of commits that are available.

+##Misc Advantages##

+###Features Updates###

+**Features background**
+Features module allows you to store configuration in flat files; e.g. a view.

+The features admin page compares the configuration stored in the database with what is defined in the file system.
+If it finds a discrepancy, the feature is marked as overriden.
+From here, you can _Revert_ (move the configuration defined in the files to the database) or _Recreate_ create new files to match the current db configuration.

+**Benefit**
+Since all repo info is stored in one, single, top level folder, you can delete entire folders from your repo and recreate them with different content without causing a conflict.

+The diff window also allows you to see exactly what has changed in the case of a features module.